2dv514/syllabus/lectures/02_configuration_tools/slides.md

 * Orchestration
   * Arranging or coordinating multiple systems
   * Provisioning many servers at once
     * Running same task on many servers at once
-  * Setting up a Dynamic Infrastructure Platform
   * Automate tasks and orchestrate processes
 * Configuration Management
-  * Part of Provisioning
+  * Practices for handling provisioning and orchestration
-  * Configure your server repeatedly, consistently, transparent...
+  * Configure your server or infrastructure repeatedly, consistently, transparent...

 ---